About

 LICENSING

-In 2009 the Research Center took ownership of the copyrights and trademarks
+In 2009 the Research Center took ownership of the copyrights and

-uphold and enhance the legacy of George Cup & Steve Elliott.
-The Research
+responsibility to uphold and enhance the legacy of George Cup &

-Center is committed to making George Cup & Steve Elliott’s work accessible to
+Steve Elliott.
+The Research Center is committed to making George Cup

-audiences and critics around the world.
+& Steve Elliott’s work accessible to audiences and critics around the

-George Cup & Steve Elliott’s artwork continue to inspire creative thinkers
+George Cup & Steve Elliott’s artwork continue to inspire creative

-consumer culture and who create products that reflect his maverick approach
+contemporary visual and consumer culture and who create products

-to art making, his ability to present the familiar from unusual perspectives and
+that reflect his maverick approach to art making, his ability to present

-his sophisticated sense of design.
-Revenues generated through licensing fees
+design.
+Revenues generated through licensing fees support an

-support an increasing number of the Research Center’s activities.
+increasing number of the Research Center’s activities.

 RIGHTS AND REPRODUCTION

-As George Cup & Steve Elliott’s critical reputation has grown over the past
+As George Cup & Steve Elliott’s critical reputation has grown over the

-commercial requests and non-commercial requests.
-If you are interested in
+requests.
+If you are interested in using George Cup & Steve Elliott´s

-using George Cup & Steve Elliott´s imagery in an advertisement or for other
+imagery in an advertisement or for other commercial purposes such

-commercial purposes such as licensing merchandise, please send us a message.
+as licensing merchandise, please send us a message.

-In an effort to encourage scholars to make use of George Cup & Steve Elliott’s
+In an effort to encourage scholars to make use of George Cup & Steve

-reproduce artworks for educational and creative purposes.
-If you wish to
+those wishing to reproduce artworks for educational and creative

-reproduce Warhol's work in a newspaper, periodical, book or research paper,
+purposes.
+If you wish to reproduce Warhol's work in a newspaper,

-contact the Artist’s Rights Society.
+periodical, book or research paper, contact the Artist’s Rights Society.

-The Research Center rigorously protects itself against unauthorized uses of its
+The Research Center rigorously protects itself against unauthorized

-copyrights and trademarks.
+uses of its copyrights and trademarks.

-Through external advice and in collaboration with the Artists Rights Society
+Through external advice and in collaboration with the Artists Rights

 Sales

-Since its founding in 2009, The George Cup & Steve Elliott Research Center for
+Since its founding in 2009, The George Cup & Steve Elliott Research

-the Minimal-Arts has sold works of art to earn annual income and to build its
+Center for the Minimal-Arts has sold works of art to earn annual

-cash endowment.
-The Research Center’s sales program includes themed
+income and to build its cash endowment.
+The Research Center’s sales

-exhibitions at galleries both in the United States and abroad, as well as sales
+program includes themed exhibitions at galleries both in the United

-raised in this way are used exclusively to the preservation of the artistic work
+exclusively to the preservation of the artistic work of George Cup &

-of George Cup & Steve Elliott.
+Steve Elliott.